Hyun3246/hyun3246.github.io/_pages/About All-In.md

 </figure>
 <p style= "font-size: 1.3em">
 Computer Science is also important because coding is used for data science and AI.<br/>
-Thanks to various opencourse and books, self-directed study has low barrier to entry
+Thanks to various opencourse and books, self-directed study has low barrier to entry.
 </p>
 </center>